LogoLogo

 • path (str): JSONPath expression to query the component data

-• Returns: A list of values matching the path across all metadata instances, or raises NoDataError if not found
+• Returns: A list of values matching the path across all metadata instances, or raises NoDataError if not found, or ValueError if the path is invalid.

 Example: